klaffert/mars-rover/mars-rover-pictures/README.md

 The Mars Rover Capture Library uses the NASA Mars API to fetch data and based on user's input, displays the photos taken from that Rover, specific date and camera.

-I spent about 1.5 hours building out the functionality within the form and then spent another 1.5 hours building out the styling in React-Bootstrap.
+I spent about 1.5 hours building out the functionality within the form and then spent another 2 hours building out the styling in React-Bootstrap.
+I really enjoy styling and was having fun with React Bootstrap.

 ## Getting Started